Our Story

 History

 In the Spring of 1988, a group of sheep and wool enthusiasts, led by a County Agricultural Extension Agent, visualized a need to promote this industry locally.
 The group also felt that other fiber bearing animals such as llamas, goats, rabbits and alpacas should also be included along with sheep dog trials.
-After much planning and coordination and with the help of Kelly Wilkerson, the Craft Coordinator at Ash Lawn, the home of President James Monroe was chosen.
+After much planning and coordination and with the help of Kelli Wilkinson, the Craft Coordinator at Ash Lawn, the home of President James Monroe was chosen.

 The first Fall Fiber Festival was held at Ash Lawn in October of 1988.
 It was such a success that after the second Festival in 1989, it became necessary to look for a larger area for expansion.
 Another President, James Madison, came to the rescue and Montpelier was named the new home for the 1990 Festival.